San Francisco Wrongful Death Attorneys

 In determining the value of a wrongful death case, questions will be asked about the relationship the claimant had with the deceased.
 This can make for some uncomfortable questions about marital and family relations.
 It is very important to have an attorney who will be sure that your rights are protected and that your privacy is not invaded unnecessarily.
 Our attorneys have more than two decades of experience in aggressively pursuing our clients’ personal injury and wrongful death cases, while protecting their rights.

-If you or someone you know has a California wrongful death claim, call 415-541-0300 for a free consultation to speak to a California wrongful death lawyer in San Francisco at Callaway & Wolf.
+If you or someone you know has a California wrongful death claim, call 415-541-0300 for a free consultation to speak to a San Francisco wrongful death lawyer at Callaway & Wolf.